How To Install OpenSSH On Windows Server 2016 1709

 Use Client

-If you are just Installing the client, just restart the server and you’re ready to connect to other host using SSH with the line below.
+If you are installing the client, just restart the server, and you’ll be ready to connect to another host using SSH using the line below.

 • OpenSSH Client – SSH-Agent